 If there is one country I am familiar with, then it would have to be Spain.
 From the white villages of Andalucia to the bigger cities of Barcelona, Madrid and Valencia, it’s a country I have visited over and over again.
 But there are still many corners I haven’t discovered and the province of Murcia was one of them.
 When I had the chance to house-sit in a remote mountain range near Cartagena, I didn’t hesitate.
 It would be the perfect opportunity to find out all about the best things to do in Murcia and its surroundings!

 Anybody visiting Murcia or make that anybody visiting Spain, should start off in Cartagena!
+It is truly one of the best things to do in Murcia province!
 Cartagena was home to the biggest civilizations of its time and is therefore one of Spain’s most historic cities!
 The Carthaginians, Hannibal, the Romans, … name it and they have left their legacy in this southern Spanish city!

 It’s amazing how few people actually visit Cartagena!
 Make sure you’re one of them and don’t miss out on the following attractions: